luluzhou1/alinush.github.io/_posts/2020-11-05-cryptographic-assumptions-in-hidden-order-groups.md

 _Theorem:_ For all $a < N$, $\exists r\in \Z$, such that $a^r = 1 \pmod N$ iff. $\gcd(a, N)=1$ (see [here](https://proofwiki.org/wiki/Integer_has_Multiplicative_Order_Modulo_n_iff_Coprime_to_n)).
 <!-- TODO: Eh, why did I write this down again? -->

+#### Acknowledgements

+Big thanks to _Munshi Rejwan Ala Muid_ for pointing out a typo in the _"Strong RSA assumption implies OA"_ subsection.

 [^ellprime]: One way to see why $g^{\ell'} = \Ghoid$ is to note that $g^{\ell} = g^{\ell' e} = \Ghoid$ and, since $e$ does not divide $\Ghosz$ and $e$ is prime, it follows that $\gcd(e, \Ghosz)$ = 1.
 Thus, $e$ can be inverted.
 Raising $g^{\ell' e} = \Ghoid$ to the inverse $e^{-1}$ gives $g^{\ell'} = \Ghoid$.
 [^reduction]: A _reduction_ from the RSA problem to the order problem is an algorithm that solves the RSA problem given an oracle for solving the order problem.